Strategies for Artists to Build their Own Opportunities, Using Community as a Resource

 Inspired by Louden’s insistence that artists create their own opportunities rather than finding them, Julia Bloom started her own pop-up gallery in a freight elevator near her studio in Washington, DC.
 The artist-run gallery, like the workshop, is intended to give artists more opportunities to show and sell their work.
 “I know I would never have seen this project through,” Bloom wrote when she announced the first gallery opening to her fellow artists, “without Sharon’s and all of your support at the workshop.”

-The four-part online workshop starts October 14, and continues through November 4.
+The four-part online workshop starts March 16, 2020.
 There are limited spots available, so register now!